ladybirdweb/backup-script/README.md

 ```
 - Then it will ask a confirmation on whether the required details are added to **Python** file: you can respond with yes or no, if you have added the details enter yes or enter no it will stop the script.
 ```
-Have you added the required details to the main.py script?
+Have you added the required details to the python script?
 Enter 'yes' or 'no':
 ```

 - Then it will ask for the absolute path to the cloned directory, to get this detail you can run pwd in your terminal and paste the output here.